SUSE/SLES4SAP-sap-infra-monitoring-ansible-playbook/README.md

 * Promtail
 * Prometheus Note Exporter
 * Collectd
+* PCM

 ## Customizable Settings:
 The deployment should be adaptable to an existing infrastructure.
-Therefore different settings are configurable via default variables.<br>
+Therefore different settings are configurable via default variables.
 These variables are stored under [/roles/configuration/vars/default.yaml](roles/configuration/vars/default.yaml).

 The following settings are possible: